 - It acts as a shield against bacteria, viruses, and allergens.

 A strong and healthy lipid barrier is what gives the skin its smoothness and natural glow.
 A compromised lipid barrier leads to irritation, redness, and itching.
 It leads to excessive loss of water, resulting in dryness and breakouts that just won’t go away.
+This is why learning how to choose a moisturizer that can help keep your lipid barrier healthy matters.

 As we grow old and reach 40 and above, our skin experiences a decline in the production of lipids (Ane, 2019).
 The lipid barrier becomes weaker, making it absolutely essential to add skincare products that replenish skin barriers.